|Home||Manuscripts||Top-10 Lists||e-World||Site Index|

 The Best of Sherlock Holmes

-She's now published twelve Russell books, five Martinelli books, and five non-series titles.
-They intentionally cover a range of subjects and characters.
-King enjoys the variety and prefers to work on something different after completing one type of story.
-When she did write two Russell books back-to-back, she placed The Game and Locked Rooms in entirely different settings with very different characters.
-This variation in her work presents something of a challenge to her publisher's marketing and sales department.
-At one point their sales brochure ended up saying "Laurie R. King's Next Book is Always a Mystery."
+She's now published more than twenty-five books including the Mary Russell series, her Martinelli books, and non-series titles.† They intentionally cover a range of subjects and characters.† King enjoys the variety and prefers to work on something different after completing one type of story.† When she did write two Russell books back-to-back, she placed The Game and Locked Rooms in entirely different settings with very different characters.† This variation in her work presents something of a challenge to her publisher's marketing and sales department.† At one point their sales brochure ended up saying "Laurie R. King's Next Book is Always a Mystery."

-She made this book more of a thriller than some of her prior volumes, with shorter chapters and more action to keep the reader engaged.
-This certainly worked for me.
-It's somewhat lighter in tone than The Language of Bees and the pacing is better.
-As always King's writing quality sets her books apart from the majority of pastiches.
-My only criticism is that the ending seemed a bit rushed and a little anti-climatic, but even so I consider it one of the better Russell books and chose it as a 2010 Holmes book selection.
+She made this book more of a thriller than some of her prior volumes, with shorter chapters and more action to keep the reader engaged.† This certainly worked for me.† It's somewhat lighter in tone than The Language of Bees and the pacing is better.† As always King's writing quality sets her books apart from the majority of pastiches.† My only criticism is that the ending seemed a bit rushed and a little anticlimactic, but even so I consider it one of the better Russell books and chose it as a 2010 Holmes book selection.

 After writing four Russell/Holmes books in a row, King needed a change of pace and produced The Bones of Paris (2013), a sequel to her 2008 novel Touchstone.

-Besides her Russell books, King was co-editor on two other Holmes-related books published in 2011.
-The Grand Game Volume One is a collection of some of the best Sherlockian scholarship from 1902 to 1959 about the Holmes stories.
-A Study in Sherlock is a collection of new mystery and detective tales by famous authors that somehow relate to the Holmes stories but usually do not include Holmes as a character.
-A second volume of The Grand Game was published in 2012.
+Besides her Russell books, King has co-edited a number of other Holmes related books.† The Grand Game Volume One (2011) is a collection of some of the best Sherlockian scholarship from 1902 to 1959 about the Holmes stories.† A second volume covering 1960 to 2010 of The Grand Game is still available from the BSJ website.

-While the Mary Russell books can stand alone, most readers will enjoy them more by starting with the first in the series and reading them in sequence.
-That's especially true for The Language of Bees and The God of the Hive, which, although very different in tone and pacing, share many key characters and plot elements.
-At a minimum, those two books should be read in sequence.
-However, The Pirate King and Garment of Shadows rely less on prior stories and can be enjoyed without reading any of the other books.
+While the Mary Russell books can stand alone, most readers will enjoy them more by starting with the first in the series and reading them in sequence.† That's especially true for The Language of Bees and The God of the Hive, which, although very different in tone and pacing, share many key characters and plot elements. †At a minimum, those two books should be read in sequence.

 I began publishing a round-up review of the year's best Sherlock Holmes books in 2009.
 The links above will take you to those reviews, with further links to details on Amazon about the books.